MW Town History

 The town’s rich history doesn’t stop there!
 The Manitowish Waters Skiing Skeeters, going strong since the late 1950s, are also a great asset to the community.
 This water ski club has earned Manitowish Waters the title, “Barefoot Capital of the Midwest.”

-The biggest attraction today in the Manitowish Waters area is the cranberry industry.
-The outstanding Legendary 10 Lake Chain and the fantastic paved bike trails that take you all over the Northwoods.
+Among the biggest attractions today in the Manitowish Waters area is the cranberry industry.
+Then there is the outstanding legendary 10-lake chain and the fantastic paved bike trails that take you all over the Northwoods.

 In the early 1900s, it was said Manitowish Waters was “America’s Vacation Land,” where “Vacation Days are Happy Days.”
-We invite you to help us enjoy the new Roaring ’20s era by slowing down and taking in all the beauty life has to offer here in Manitowish Waters.
+We invite you to slow down and take in all the beauty life has to offer here in Manitowish Waters.
 Come visit us and enjoy your original Up North Experience.